-Prerequisites: BIOL 109 or (BIOL 110 & BIOL 210) & Admission to the Occupational Therapy or Physical Therapy program.
+Prerequisites: HLSC 108 or BIOL 109 or BIOL 110 & BIOL 210 with a C or higher.
+Admission to OTHA or PTHA programs.
 Foundations of neuroscience for practice as a rehabilitation professional.
 Anatomy and function of the nervous system.
 Correlation of clinical problems with pathology of the nervous system.
 Cross-listed with PTHA 154.